keithliam/fde-cycle-simulation/README.md

 * For Ubuntu
 	```$ sudo apt-get install ghdl```
 * For Windows 10
-	1. Download the GHDL 0.35 binary file at GitHub by clicking on (this link)[https://github.com/ghdl/ghdl/releases/download/v0.35/ghdl-0.35-mcode-windows.zip].
+	1. Download the GHDL 0.35 binary file at GitHub by clicking on [this link](https://github.com/ghdl/ghdl/releases/download/v0.35/ghdl-0.35-mcode-windows.zip).
 	2. Extract the files to the `fde-cycle-simulation` folder.
 	4. Open Settings (of Windows).
 	5. Search for `Edit the system environment variables` and click on the result.